 Approval of an employee’s application is at the sole discretion of the College and no employee shall have a contractual right, or any other right, to participation in any option.

-Each and every written agreement entered into by an employee and the College, as required by Section I.B.(4) above, shall by its terms incorporate by reference all terms of this program as set out herein.
+Each and every written agreement entered into by an employee and the College, shall by its terms incorporate by reference all terms of this program as set out herein.

 APPENDIX C: LECTURE CLASS STUDENT OPINIONNAIRE